-(Raphaël Rigal, Olivier Brossard) 2 ECTS
+(Raphaël Rigal, Radia Dehimi) 2 ECTS

 The aim of this course is to help students consolidate their workflow and to familiarize them with the bases of academic methodology; this will be achieved through the development of a general work methodology, the strengthening of the methodological aspects seen during the first term, and the learning of ways to search for information and to present the result of this research.
-Academic databases, digital tools, ways to organize one's own work schedule will also be presented.
+Academic databases, digital tools, ways to organize one's own work schedule will also be presented, as well as the risks and opportunities linked to the development of Large Language Models (ChatGPT, Gemini, etc.).
 This methodological basis will give a structure to the acquisition of the various skills the bachelor degree is meant to develop in students: analysis and synthesis of information, clarity of expression, efficacy and thoroughness of research.
 The course will progress through both personal work at home and group work in class, and will rely on both historical and literary documents.
-A selection of digital tools will be presented throughout the term..
+A selection of digital tools will be presented throughout the term.

-• Grading System (Modalités de contrôle)
+Grading System (Modalités de contrôle)